Warpaint (band): Warpaint (2013–2015)

 On November 20, Warpaint performed "Composure," from The Fool, as well as new songs "Love Is to Die" and "Keep It Healthy", on BBC 6 Music with Steve Lamacq in the U.K. The next day, an article from the December 2013 issue of Dazed & Confused magazine appeared online, providing insight into the making of the new album, as well as the accompanying documentary, filmed by Lindberg's husband, video artist Chris Cunningham (the subject of the song "CC").
 Lindberg later confirmed in a November 24 interview on XFM that Cunningham's documentary would be made available shortly after the album's release.
 A music video, composed of a two-song vignette from the second album—"Disco//very" and "Keep it Healthy"—was released in April 2014.
-Directed by Laban Pheidias, the video featured skateboarding from professional skateboarders Justin Eldridge, Kris Markovich and Patrick Melcher.
-Later that year, on September 23, 2014, the band released single 'The Chauffeur', a cover of the song by Duran Duran.
+Directed by Laban Pheidias, the video featured skateboarding from professional skateboarders Justin Eldridge, Kris Markovich, and Patrick Melcher.
+On September 23, 2014, the band released a single, 'The Chauffeur', a cover of the song by Duran Duran.

 The band toured in promotion of the album up to summer 2015, after which its members began separate projects.
-Kokal collaborated with folk musician Paul Bergmann, contributing vocals to Bergmann's extended play Romantic Thoughts (2015); Wayman formed a supergroup, BOSS, with Sarah Jones of Hot Chip and Guro Gikling of All We Are, and recorded material for a solo album; Mozgawa recorded with Andy Clockwise and Kurt Vile; and Lindberg released her debut solo album, Right On!
+Kokal collaborated with folk musician Paul Bergmann, contributing vocals to Bergmann's extended play Romantic Thoughts (2015); Wayman formed a supergroup, BOSS, with Sarah Jones of Hot Chip and Guro Gikling of All We Are, recording material for a solo album; Mozgawa recorded with Andy Clockwise and Kurt Vile; and Lindberg released her debut solo album, Right On!
 (2015), on which Mozgawa also performed drums.

 Heads Up (2016–2021)

-On August 1, 2016, Warpaint released a single titled "New Song", and announced the September 23 release of its third studio album, Heads Up.
-Beginning August 23 until October 27, 2017, they toured as special guest and opening act of Depeche Mode's Global Spirit Tour.
+On August 1 2016, Warpaint released a single titled "New Song", and announced the September 23 release of its third studio album, Heads Up.
+From August 23 until October 27, 2017, they toured as special guest and opening act of Depeche Mode's Global Spirit Tour.
 Their four dates opening for Depeche Mode at the Hollywood Bowl marked the first time a band played four consecutive shows at the famed Los Angeles venue.
 The band also toured in support of Harry Styles on a handful of dates in Asia in May 2018, as well as supporting Foals in Australia in July 2019.

-In 2020, Mozgawa returned to Australia to record with Courtney Barnett, however remained there for some time due to the COVID-19 pandemic.
+In 2020, Mozgawa returned to Australia to record with Courtney Barnett, but remained there for some time due to the COVID-19 pandemic.
 In December 2020, Warpaint performed a live-streamed acoustic show at the Lodge Room in Los Angeles, without Mozgawa.

 On March 19, 2021, Warpaint released the single 'Paralysed', a cover from band Gang of Four.
-The track is part of a tribute album 'The Problem of Leisure.
-A Celebration of Andy Gill and Gang of Four which was released on June 4, 2021.

-On April 30, 2021, Warpaint released the single 'Lilys', which was featured in the HBO series Made for Love.
+The track is part of a tribute album The Problem of Leisure.
+A Celebration of Andy Gill and Gang of Four, which was released on June 4, 2021.
+On April 30, 2021, Warpaint released the single "Lilys".